nilsonholger/bvs/Readme.txt

-FILES AND DIRECTORIES:
+DIRECTORIES AND FILES:
 '.'
- |- bin: directory where all your modules/executables/settings will be
+ |- bin: directory where all your modules/executables/settings are
- |       collected.
+ |- build: OPTIONAL directory for out of source builds
- |- bvsd: contains an interactive daemon (undocumented so far, just look
+ |- bvsd: contains an interactive command line daemon
- |        at its source for more info)
- |- libbvs: contains the actual library, to get eventual updates, just
+ |- libbvs: contains the actual library,
- |          update the git submodule
  |- modules: module directory, create git submodules here (do not forget
  |           to enable used modules in './modules/CMakeLists.txt')
- |- run
- |- CMakeLists.txt
- \- Readme.txt
+ |
+ |- run: main script to do various tasks
+ |- Changelog.txt: contains important notes about updates
+ |- CMakeLists.txt: cmake build file
+ |- Doxyfile.in: doxygen config, parsed by cmake
+ \- Readme.txt: this readme file